Kihumba/private-/Phase-C/Curriculum/16 - Relationship Building/README.md

 After attaining this skill, and as a demonstration of it, I will create the following:

 1. List of different kinds of people whom I built relationships with and what value I gain from and add to that relationship
+2. Written or recorded description of how to assess the quality of an existing relationship and factors that affect whether the relationship will grow and endure

 ## Objectives